-- SELEP as primary funding provider (subject to Full Business Case approval); - Kent and Medway Economic Partnership -federated area board which oversees Kent and Medway LGF project delivery; - Medway Council as project delivery lead, financial and operational lead. - Tonbridge & Malling Borough Council land falls within Local Authority Boundary, they will have involvement in planning and economic development processes - Thames Gateway Kent Partnership project prioritisation - University of Greenwich as partner in future higher value skills delivery to the site - University of Kent as partner in future higher value skills delivery to the site - Locate in Kent as business engagement, project prioritisation - North Kent Enterprise Zone for business engagement, project prioritisation
+- SELEP - as primary funding provider (subject to Full Business Case approval);

-- Local elected members and MP's members and MP's need to be kept informed of projects which are going to impact on their constituents; - Local businesses including those based on Laker Road Industrial Estate and BAE in the long run this scheme could improve the situation for BAE, however, it is important to engage with these companies as in the short-term there will be further delays which could impact on their operation; - Bus operators bus operators using the A229 and B2097 will be affected by both the construction and the final scheme improvements; - Local population the project is designed in part to benefit the local population who will have access to jobs, however, they will also be adversely affected during the construction period; - Private property developers financial investment in Rochester Airport - Natural England It will be necessary to consider the ecological implications before the land is acquired and the trees removed. - Highways England it is necessary to consider the impact the project will have on the roads infrastructure and satisfy Highways England that adequate measures are proposed to mitigate any impacts the development may have.
+- Kent and Medway Economic Partnership federated area board which oversees Kent and Medway LGF project delivery; - Medway Council as project delivery lead, financial and operational lead. - Tonbridge & Malling Borough Council land falls within Local Authority Boundary, they will have involvement in planning and economic development processes - Thames Gateway Kent Partnership project prioritisation - University of Greenwich as partner in future higher value skills delivery to the site - University of Kent as partner in future higher value skills delivery to the site - Locate in Kent as business engagement, project prioritisation - North Kent Enterprise Zone for business engagement, project prioritisation - Local elected members and MP's members and MP's need to be kept informed of projects which are going to impact on their constituents; - Local businesses including those based on Laker Road Industrial Estate and BAE in the long run this scheme could improve the situation for BAE, however, it is important to engage with these companies as in the short-term there will be further delays which could impact on their operation; - Bus operators bus operators using the A229 and B2097 will be affected by both the construction and the final scheme improvements; - Local population the project is designed in part to benefit the local population who will have access to jobs, however, they will also be adversely affected during the construction period; - Private property developers financial investment in Rochester Airport - Natural England It will be necessary to consider the ecological implications of the development. - Highways England it is necessary to consider the impact the project will have on the roads infrastructure and satisfy Highways England that adequate measures are proposed to mitigate any impacts the development may have.

-Prior to the adoption of the IPM masterplan, which is planned for March 2019, we ran a consultation period from 17 September 2018 to 29 October 2018.
+Prior to the adoption of the IPM masterplan, we ran a consultation period from 17 September 2018 to 29 October 2018.
 Two public consultation events were held at the Innovation Centre Medway, adjacent to the proposed IPM site.
 Consultation with both local residents and statutory consultees was carried out as part of the masterplan adoption process.
-Further consultation will be undertaken when a draft Local Development Order application is proposed for public and statutory consultee comment from January 2019.
+Further consultation was undertaken with public and statutory consultees through June and July 2019 for the draft Local Development Orders, which will subsequently be sought for adoption by Medway Council and Tonbridge & Malling Borough Council.

-An interest/influence matrix showing how engagement with stakeholders will be handled can be found in Appendix H. A full stakeholder management and engagement plan will be developed by the Project Manager.
+An interest/influence matrix showing how engagement with stakeholders will be handled can be found in Appendix H. A full stakeholder management and engagement plan will be developed by the Project Manager prior to design consultation and the commencement of works on site to ensure the relevant stakeholders are engaged.
+The stakeholder management and engagement plan was completed December 2019.